artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 Look at the language in the jobs page, and have your email / intro letter reflect that.
 When I receive very formal "dear hiring manager" emails it reflects badly on the applicant, [our jobs page](https://www.artsy.net/article/artsy-jobs-mobile-engineer) states to not worry about that, as we're not that kind of culture.

 An intro email is your chance to show that you understand the core value of a company.
 For example when I receive applications that only talk about our contributions to OSS then I wonder if they've even studied what Artsy is, and how OSS by Default is derived from deeper values as opposed to being an end-goal in itself.
 If you apply to Facebook and the only thing you mention is [React-Native](http://facebook.github.io/react-native/) I think you'd also be missing the point of Facebook.
-A great opener to Facebook might talk about how amazing it is that they can work on a product that pretty much everyone they meet uses, and so do 1 billion a day.
+A great opener to Facebook might talk about how amazing it is that they can work on a product that pretty much everyone they meet uses, and you think it's amazing that there is now 1 billion active users a day.
 It shows you understand the scope of their problems, and have done your homework.

+Let's look at Ash's intro email:

+> My name is Ash Furrow and I’m writing in regards to your mobile engineering position.
+I heard about the position first through Orta Therox, who spoke highly of Artsy.

+> Upon further reading, Artsy sounded exactly like the kind of place I want to work.
+An ambitious goal, to change the world, with a thorough mix of math, software engineering, and art.
+I consider myself to be an artist, both when I code and when I am behind the lens of a camera (I like to develop my own film).
+I love working with companies who understand the important role of art in our society, as I did with 500px.

+_10/10._ Extremely on topic.

+Next, you're going to want to now talk about great of a fit you would be, how well you understand the domain and how you've been doing similar work already.

+> I love how you’ve contributed back to the open source community.
+I am a strong believer in the power of open source, especially in the iOS community, where there has historically been a resistance to opening software.
+Sponsoring CocoaPods is a fantastic contribution toward the iOS community and I thank you for it.
+I’ve contributed back to several projects on GitHub, have written for the Teehan+Lax blog professionally, and have a selection of the apps I’ve written on my portfolio.

+I know what you're thinking "Ash wasn't a junior when he applied", well, chances are you've still got a history of things that can be applied towards an email like this.
+Also, flattery can get you everywhere.
+"I've been using your app for years, I love how it does 'x' - have you thought of doing 'y'?"

+Sarah's was similar:

+> First, I'd just like to say I love Artsy and have been following your company since I learned of its existence two years ago.
+Making art accessible to the world is a problem the architects of the Internet should undoubtedly be solving and Artsy is doing so with elegance.

+_10/10_ ✔

+> I'm currently transitioning from embedded systems to iOS development and looking for a place where I can learn a lot while making significant contributions to a product.
+As for my background, I just graduated from NYU with a B.S. in Electrical Engineering and completed a seven-month-long research and development internship at Canary (a home security hardware startup).
+While I do enjoy building hardware, I find software engineering generally more fun and in tune with my intellectual and creative preferences.

+Dead on.
+Later on in the email, she references [art critics](https://en.wikipedia.org/wiki/Rosalind_E._Krauss) while discussing [programming concepts](https://en.wikipedia.org/wiki/Enumeration).
+A great introduction email.

 ### On a Portfolio

 _on wording_: I use the word portfolio, to encapsulate a CV/Resume/Design Portfolio.
-They all have specific meanings, but in this case, I mean something you attach to the email to provide the full context of your history/experiences.
+They all have [specific meanings](http://www.diffen.com/difference/Curriculum_Vitae_vs_Résumé), but in this case, I mean something you attach to the email to provide the full context of your history/experiences.

 There are a lot of places for good, solid advice on the document you are using to persuade someone to interview you.
 So I'll tell you what has worked for me.
 I think it should be a one page document, that captures a snapshot of you.
 Things they must have: your name, a way to contact you and a list of things you think is relevant.
-Ideally it's going to be one page.

 You should consider what you think are qualities that you bring to the table, for some job applications I have submitted both a resume and a design portfolio.
-If you are particularly proud of your design work, perhaps find a way to include your app store screenshots and branding?
+If you are particularly proud of your design work, perhaps find a way to include your app store screenshots and branding, or make your portfolio distinctive via design.

 ##### On Representing Myself